MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-csp.md

 If a blob already exists, the Add operation will fail.
 If Replace is called on this node, the existing certificates are overwritten.

 If Add is called on this node for a new PFX, the certificate will be added.
-When a certificate does not exist, Replace operation on this node will fail.
+When a certificate doesn't exist, Replace operation on this node will fail.

 In other words, using Replace or Add will result in the effect of either overwriting the old certificate or adding a new certificate CRYPT_DATA_BLOB, which can be found in <a href="/previous-versions/windows/desktop/legacy/aa381414(v=vs.85)" data-raw-source="[CRYPT\_INTEGER\_BLOB](/previous-versions/windows/desktop/legacy/aa381414(v=vs.85))">CRYPT_INTEGER_BLOB</a>.